Penn State–Pittsburgh football rivalry: Series history

 In a game only fitting for their 100th meeting, Pitt and Penn State exchanged scores in the first half after a delay due to severe weather.
 After the Nittany Lions struck first with a touchdown in the first quarter, the Panthers answered with ten points in the second.
 In the waning seconds of the half, Penn State drove the ball into enemy territory and within field goal range.
 However, a sack by Pitt moved them back considerably to bring up fourth and long.
 With little chance of converting, the Nittany Lions elected to attempt a school record 57-yard field goal.
 Kicker Jordan Stout punched it through the middle of the uprights to tie the game going into halftime, breaking the record.
 The second half was marked with both big offensive breaks and strong defensive stands.
 Penn State notched the sole score of the third quarter to go up 17-10.
 However, after converting on multiple fourth downs and third and longs, the Panthers threatened to tie the game up late in the fourth quarter.
 With less than six and a half minutes remaining in the game, Pitt converted on 2nd and 19 to get the ball to the Penn State 1 yardline, almost scoring in the process.
 The Nittany Lions would hold the line and force 4th and 1 with less than five minutes left in the game.
 Pitt's head coach, Pat Narduzzi, controversially elected to attempt a 19-yard field goal.
 Kicker Alex Kessman, who had set a school record four 50+ yard field goals the season prior, kicked the ball off the left upright of the goalpost.
-The Panther's defense would hold up the Nittany Lions on the ensuing drive once again, forcing them to punt and giving their offense one last chance to score.
+The Panthers' defense would hold up the Nittany Lions on the ensuing drive once again, forcing them to punt and giving their offense one last chance to score.
 After starting on their own 16 yardline, Pitt drove the ball deep into enemy territory.
 After gaining a first down in the last few seconds, there was confusion over the game clock, which failed to stop for the ball to be set after the conversion.
 The clock would run out to 0, leading the Nittany Lions and most of Beaver Stadium to think the game was over.
 The officials were then forced to clear the teams off the field and back onto the sidelines, announcing the error over the speakers and asking for five seconds back on the clock.
 This would become six seconds, and later nine, after further review, leaving a confused crowd on the edge of their seats for one last play in regulation.
 Kenny Pickett's pass would fall incomplete, ending the game and the renewed series (for the time being) with a 17-10 Penn State victory.